voxpupuli/puppet-puppetboard/README.md

 This is the puppetboard puppet module.

-Puppetboard is a puppet dashboard
+Puppetboard is an open source puppet dashboard

 https://github.com/puppet-community/puppetboard